 In 2016, Mr. Salvi obtained a $1.4 million verdict on behalf of a woman who was injured in a Roscoe, Ill. parking lot accident.
 In March 2015, Mr. Salvi obtained a $17.9 million jury verdict on behalf of a 47-year-old Lombard, Illinois woman, hit by a truck, following a 2-week jury trial.
 Further, in his first trial, Mr. Salvi obtained a $1,265,000 medical malpractice verdict, which was a federal tort claim against government-employed physicians in United States District Court – Northern District of Illinois Eastern Division.
-In 2016, Mr. Salvi was named a Rising Star by Illinois Super Lawyers.
+In 2016 and 2017, Mr. Salvi was named a Rising Star by Illinois Super Lawyers.

 Mr. Salvi received his Bachelor of Arts degree in Finance from the University of Notre Dame’s Mendoza College of Business and his law degree from the University of Notre Dame Law School.